Halima1872/P2P_VideoChatApp/README.md

  * How to Run the Application?
      * Start the Server.
      * Start the Client in two different browsers.
-     * Register for two different accountd and Log in into those accounts.
+     * Register for two distinct accounts and log in to those accounts.
-     * Create a Room from one account using a room id and from another account join the same room using room id.
+     * Create a room from one account using a room ID.
+     * Join the same room from another account using the room ID.
-     * After Entering the room, any user can Start call using the start call button, call will be connected.
+     * After entering the room, any user can initiate a call using the "Start Call" button, and the call will be connected.
-     * To end the call, any user can end the call and call will be disconnected and both the users will be redirected to the home page.
+     * To end the call, any user can terminate it, and the call will be disconnected, redirecting both users to the home page.